Rural Practitioner Tax Credit Program FAQ's

-How soon after I submit my application or renewal can I expect a response?You can expect to receive confirmation of your eligibility within four weeks during the months of December, January and February and within two weeks the rest of the year.
+How soon after I submit my application or renewal can I expect a response?You can expect to receive confirmation of your eligibility within six weeks (but probably sooner) during the months of January, February, and March and within two weeks the rest of the year.

 How much is this credit worth?